< Back to History Menu | Main Menu | Search | Site Map | Contact | CopyrightThe Saint Vincent Library Mural

 ICONOGRAPHIC THEME: "I am the way, the truth and the life"

-The theme presented here views the search for truth in the arts & sciences as a fruitful endeavor when illuminated by the teachings of Jesus.
-The layout presents enlightenment in the arts & sciences bathed in the light of His teaching.
+The theme presented here views the search for truth in the arts & sciences as a fruitful endeavor when illuminated by a life rooted in a loving care for others that necessarily embraces caring for the health of the earth and other forms of life.
+The layout presents enlightenment in the arts & sciences bathed in the light of this teaching.
 The glorious transformed Jesus image exemplifies that enlightenment.
-His wounds are transformed into golden flames and the halo is gemmed with golden beads symbolizing how the light of His "truth" transforms the pain & suffering to be endured along the way.
-The enlightened pathway follows His teaching as noted in John: "I am the way and the truth and the life . . .".
-(John 14, 6).
+His wounds are transformed into golden flames and the halo is gemmed with golden beads symbolizing how our quest for truth, informed with love for others, transforms the pain & suffering to be endured along the way.

 The Hierholzer family contributed funds for the materials.